awsdocs/amazon-ec2-user-guide/doc_source/launch-marketplace-console.md

 1. On the **Choose an Instance Type** page, select the hardware configuration and size of the instance to launch\.
 When you're done, choose **Next: Configure Instance Details**\.

 1. On the next pages of the wizard, you can configure your instance, add storage, and add tags\.
-For more information about the different options you can configure, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.
+For more information about the different options you can configure, see [Launch an instance using the old launch instance wizard](launching-instance.md)\.
 Choose **Next** until you reach the **Configure Security Group** page\.

    The wizard creates a new security group according to the vendor's specifications for the product\.
 The security group may include rules that allow all IPv4 addresses \(`0.0.0.0/0`\) access on SSH \(port 22\) on Linux or RDP \(port 3389\) on Windows\.
 We recommend that you adjust these rules to allow only a specific address or range of addresses to access your instance over those ports\.